 The SUNY Orange Wellness Center office is nurse-directed.
 If medical intervention is required appropriate referrals will be made.

 WHAT IF I NEED TO TALK WITH SOMEONE ABOUT A PERSONAL CONcERN OR MENTAL HEALTH ISSUES?

-The Wellness Center provides short-term personal counseling with licensed professionals at no cost.
+The Wellness Center provides assessment of mental health needs and referral services by licensed mental health professionals at no cost.
 To schedule an appointment please call (845) 341-4870.